-Abstract In this paper we present a real automatic meteorological information system that, not only provides friendly voice access to real-time data coming from automatic sensors, but also establishes an automatic warning service on the weather.
+Abstract.
+In this paper we present a real automatic meteorological information system that, not only provides friendly voice access to realtime data coming from automatic sensors, but also establishes an automatic warning service on the weather.
 It aims to extend the availability, personalization and friendliness of the meteorological information by means of a reusable easy-to-use friendly oral natural language interface.
 This interface takes advantage of the improvements in speech processing, dialogue handling and the great growth of mobile telephony.
 After the description of the functionalities of the system and its architecture, we present in detail the features of the dialogue manager.
-The main goals we have considered are: to provide the right information and to design a friendly interface.
+The main goals we have considered are: to provide the right information, to design a friendly interface, and to help the user never getting lost during the dialogue.